This post was most recently updated on August 17th, 2021

 Citrus is supposed to be juicy!
 If your citrus fruit are dry and juiceless you may have been struck by a poorly timed frost.

-4 Thick skins and lots of pith
+4. Lemons with thick skins and lots of pith

 Fruit from the shady side of the tree is often thicker skinned as well.